 As far as biodiversity is concerned, it is interesting to highlight some data.
-The territorial extension of the Natura 2000 areas in the region is equal to 14% of which 13.3 of Sites of Community Importance and 5.7% of Special Protection Areas, in line with other regions of central Italy (Marche and Umbria), while it is lower than the same value of Lazio (23%).
-The agricultural area used in N2000 areas represents 5.3% of the regional total, thus showing a prevalence of other land uses (forest areas) within Natura 2000.
-The value of the index on the population of birds in rural Italian areas, on the other hand, was 90.43 in 2017, a decrease of -9.57% since 2000.
-Areas of high natural value occupy 59.9% of the utilised agricultural area, while at national level these cover a percentage of 51.3%1.
+The territorial extension of the Natura 2000 areas in the region is 14%, of which 13.3 are SCIs and 5.7% SPAs, in line with other regions in central Italy (Marche and Umbria), while it is lower than the same value as Lazio (23%).
+The N2000 UAA represents 5.3% of the regional UAA, thus showing a prevalence of other land uses (forest areas) within Natura 2000.
+The value of the FBI index, on the other hand, was 90.43 in 2017, a decrease of -9.57% since 2000.
+The HNV areas occupy 59.9% of the UAA, while at national level these cover a percentage of 51.3%.

-The interventions of the Tuscan RDP considered potentially favorable to the restoration, protection and improvement of biodiversity can be indicated in grouped form according to the expected effect prevailing (although not exclusive) with respect to the theme:
+The interventions of the Tuscan RDP considered potentially favourable to the restoration, protection and improvement of biodiversity can be indicated in grouped form according to the expected effect prevailing (although not exclusive) with respect to the theme:

-- reduction or non-use of toxic pesticides for the benefit of wildlife; - increase in the complexity of the ecosystem and of the "crop mosaic" of agricultural environments, improvement of the biodiversity of the soil and of the refuge areas and nutrition of the fauna, enlargement of the ecological corridors and contrast to the forest recolonization of the pasture areas in a mountain environment; - maintenance and reintroduction of the cultivation of plant varieties naturally adapted to local and regional conditions threatened by genetic erosion.
+- reduction or non-use of toxic pesticides for the benefit of wildlife; - increase of the ecosystem complexity and of the "crop mosaic" of the agricultural environments, improvement of the edaphic biodiversity and of the areas of refuge and nutrition of the fauna, enlargement of the ecological corridors and contrast to the forest recolonization of the areas of pasture in a mountain environment; - maintenance and reintroduction of the cultivation of plant varieties naturally adapted to local and regional conditions threatened by genetic erosion.

-As far as the pressures of agriculture on water are concerned, the analysis of the context data shows a relatively good situation: the phosphorus surplus in the Region is close to 0 (-4 kg/ha), this occurs when the inputs (fertilizations) are lower than the removals (yields).
+As far as the pressures of agriculture on water are concerned, the analysis of the context data shows a relatively good situation: the phosphorus surplus in the Region is close to 0 (-4 kg/ha), this occurs when the inputs (fertilization) are lower than the removals (yields).
 This condition shows, therefore, that on average phosphate fertilization is carried out in a virtuous way and that phosphorus does not seem to be an element of particular "pressure" on the environment.
 Moreover, the data published by ISTAT on the 2010 census compared to the previous one of 2000 shows that the number of farms with farms has drastically decreased by 8,686 units (-47%) for all types of farms.
-The latter data, if it can be read negatively where it is considered a possible greater concentration and therefore more intensive forms of breeding, could however make more convenient the management of wastewater (for example by building plants for the production of biogas).
+The latter figure, if it can be read negatively where it is considered a possible greater concentration and therefore more intensive forms of farming, could nevertheless make the management of wastewater more convenient (for example by building plants for the production of biogas).

-The estimation of the improvements brought about by the application of the RDP measures concerned both the total nitrogen and phosphorus loads brought about by fertilisation and the nitrogen and phosphorus surplus calculated on the basis of the simplified balance.
-Significant reductions in loads have also been achieved with the adoption of organic farming techniques.
+The estimation of the improvements brought about by the application of the RDP measures concerned both the total nitrogen (N) and phosphorus (P2O5) loads brought about by fertilisation, and the surplus of N and P2O5 calculated on the basis of the simplified balance.
+Significant reductions in loads were also achieved with the adoption of organic farming techniques.